5 Reasons You’re Not Sleeping

-- Drinking within 3 hours of bedtime.
-This means no alcohol within 3 hours of bedtime because, although it may help get you to sleep, as it’s effects wear off, you get less quality sleep.
-You also want to limit any kind of liquid within these 3 hours because nothing disrupts a good night’s sleep like needing to use the bathroom.
+- Drinking within three hours of bedtime.
+This means no alcohol within three hours of bedtime because, although it may help get you to sleep, as its effects wear off, you get less quality sleep.
+You also want to limit any kind of liquid within these three hours because nothing disrupts a good night’s sleep like needing to use the bathroom.

 - Keeping your bedroom too warm and bright.
 Your body naturally cools down as you sink deeper into sleep.
 If your room is too warm, it counteracts this natural process, disrupting your sleep cycle.
-Similarly, any light sources, (even very dim electronics) in the room will mess with your body’s production of melatonin, which is a crucial hormone that directs your sleep/wake cycle.
+Similarly, any light sources, even very dim electronics, will mess with your body’s production of melatonin, which is a crucial hormone that directs your sleep/wake cycle.

 - Exercising and bathing right before bed.
-Harris suggests working out 4 to 6 hours before bedtime, which will give your body a chance to warm up, and then, importantly, cool down enough to support your body’s prime temperature for sleep.
-Similarly, having a warm shower or bath is best done 1.5 to 2 hours before bed, maximizing the chances that come morning not only will you be clean, but you’ll also be rested.
+Harris suggests working out four to six hours before bedtime, which will give your body a chance to warm up, and then, importantly, cool down enough to support your body’s prime temperature for sleep.
+Similarly, having a warm shower or bath is best done one-and-a-half to two hours before bed, maximizing the chances that come morning not only will you be clean, but you’ll also be rested.

 - Sneaking a peak.
 With our current obsession/addiction to technology, it can be tricky to turn off our devices an hour before bed—and to keep them off.
 Blue light is especially harmful to levels of melatonin, which means our body is not being supported to sleep.
 Also avoid peeking at the clock when you wake up in the middle of the night.
 All that will do is make you stressed out or anxious about not getting enough sleep.

 Harris lays out a program that begins with keeping a sleep diary so you can get a sense of your natural schedule and notice any areas where you could improve your sleep hygiene.
-She also stresses the importance of your sleep drive and includes ways that you can increase your “sleep appetite,”and combine it with your circadian rhythm to maximize your ability to sleep through the night.
+She also stresses the importance of your sleep drive and includes ways that you can increase your “sleep appetite,” and combine it with your circadian rhythm to maximize your ability to sleep through the night.
 If you are hungry for sleep, this is an interesting path to meander down.
-Essentially, you are meant to structure your time in bed, (based on your sleep diary), so that you are only in bed while you are sleeping.
+Essentially, you are meant to use your sleep diary to structure your time in bed, so that you are only in bed while you are sleeping.
 That means getting out of bed if you wake up in the night and getting out of bed as soon as the alarm goes off.

-For anyone who hasn’t had to deal with sleep issues, Harris’ advice can feel restrictive—indeed she calls it sleep restriction—and daunting, but if you’re operating on many nights, (or months), in a row of poor sleep, try it: You could finally get the sleep of your dreams.
+For anyone who hasn’t had to deal with sleep issues, Harris’ advice can feel restrictive—indeed she calls it sleep restriction—and daunting, but if you’re operating on many nights, (or months), of poor sleep, try it.
+You could finally get the sleep of your dreams.